-The other day we opened our newest acquisition, Forbidden Sky.
+I was reminiscing about a game we picked up a few years back called Forbidden Sky.
 We own and quite enjoy the first two in the series (Forbidden Island and Forbidden Desert) and are big fans of designer Matt Leacock, so it was natural that we pick up this game as well.

 After opening the box, we noticed there were quite a few interesting parts.
 I read the rules and discovered that you are actually connecting pieces to form a circuit to launch the rocket, which is the goal of the game.

 We tried it out and found it quite challenging, which was exactly what we were hoping for.
 We didn’t succeed in our first mission, but we just had to find out what happened when you did make a circuit and place the rocket on the launchpad.
 After fiddling around a bit to get the connection right, we got the pleasure of hearing the rocket make some cool takeoff noises.
 It was pretty awesome to hear and I’m sure it would’ve been a satisfying ending had we completed the mission.

 This got me thinking about what made that experience so intriguing.
 I had heard or read a few comments about Forbidden Sky, talking about it being both a toy and a game.
 Now I understood what they were saying.

 There’s a bit of child-like wonder in all of us and we can still become fascinated by a simple toy.